christiansalvatore/Salvatore-200Longitudinal/README.md

 Subjects were followed up for 4 different time points, namely 24 months before stable diagnosis, 18 months before stable diagnosis, 12 months before stable diagnosis, and the stable-diagnosis time point (as a benchmark for the performance of classification).

+It must be underlined that the 4 time points reported above are the common ones among all the subjects in the database.
+However, subjects were followed up for longer periods (up to 10 years), when possible.
+The subjects included in this dataset were the ones for which the diagnosis at the stable-diagnosis time point was confirmed during the entire follow-up period.
+Because of this, the diagnosis of these subjects is much more reliable than the one of the subjects in the [Salvatore-509 dataset](https://github.com/christiansalvatore/Salvatore-509), for which such a long follow up was not available.

 ### Previous literature
 To be updated.